 Over the coming weeks, we will be publishing a new series of 10 articles covering a number of security and access control related topics for Oracle E-Business Suite.
 If you to get access to these articles before anyone else, please subscribe to our newsletter.

 You’ve probably read about or heard the term Segregation of Duties (SoD) or perhaps Separation of Duties.
 Given you are reading this then you probably know what it means, but do you know why managing SoD is such a big deal?
-In this article we will briefly talk about why SoD can be so tricky to manage.
+In this article we will briefly talk about why SoD Management can be so tricky.

 First a quick refresher on what SoD is…

 Simply put, SoD is the concept of having more than one person perform tasks within a given business process with the ultimate goal of SoD being to help reduce risk related to fraud or inaccurate data.

 We will begin with a simple example of where SoD Management would likely be needed…

 Within your Oracle EBS system, you have the ability to create a new supplier, you also have the ability to create a new invoice related to this supplier.
 Consider for a moment if one person has the ability to perform both tasks, they could potentially create a fictitious supplier and then create an invoice for this supplier who would eventually receive payment.

 Ideally then, you would not want one person to be able to both create suppliers and invoices.
 A key component of SoD Mangement is the ability to identify risks of this type within the system.

 In your company you have 10 staff with access to Oracle EBS; you are looking for a single “risk” where one person can create both suppliers and invoices; easy, right?